gautamsunidhi/loopify-playlist/README.md

 ## Testing

 I manually tested the playlist operations through the menu:

-    - Add/Print
+- **Add/Print**
     - Added multiple songs and confirmed they appear in order.
     - Verified printing on an empty playlist shows no songs but does not crash.

-    - Remove
+- **Remove**
     - Removed a song from the:
-            - Beginning (head),
+        - Beginning (head)
-            - Middle.
+        - Middle
-            - End (tail),
+        - End (tail)
-            - And tried titles that don't exits.
+        - And tested titles that don't exist.
-        - Checked that printing after each removal shows the correct remaining songs.
+    - Confirmed that printing after each removal shows the correct remaining songs.
-        - Confirmed that removing from a single-song playlist leaves the list empty.
+    - Verified that removing from a single-song playlist leaves the list empty.

-    - Play Next/ Previous
+- **Play Next/ Previous**
-        - Called playNext and playPrevious repeatedly in playlists of size 1 and >1.
+    - Called 'playNext' and 'playPrevious' repeatedly in playlists of size 1 and >1.
-        - Verified that playback wraps correctly from tail->head and head->tail.
+    - Confirmed playback wraps correctly from tail->head and head->tail.
     - Checked behaviour after shuffles and removals.

-    - Shuffle
+- **Shuffle**
-        - Shuffled lists of different sizes (2,3,4+ songs) and checked:
+    - Shuffled lists of different sizes (2,3,4+ songs) and verified:
         - Playlist size stays the same.
-            - All original songs are still present.
+        - All original songs remain.
         - Order changes most times the function is called.

 ## References (Description):